 If the admissions authority determines that there has been a significant change in circumstances, but still rules that a place is not available, you will have the right to a fresh appeal.
 If they decide that there has not been a significant change in circumstances, you will not be allowed to make a new appeal.

-Appeals for children with a Statement of Special Educational Needs or an Education, Health and Care plan
+Appeals for children with an Education, Health and Care Plan

-Independent Appeal Panels are not able to consider appeals for children who have Statements of Special Educational Needs or Education, Health and Care plans which specify provision in a mainstream school.
-Such appeals should be referred to the First-tier Tribunal (Special Educational Needs and Disability), and can only be made within two months of the issuing of the final statement.
+Independent Appeal Panels are not able to consider appeals for children who have an Education, Health and Care Plan which specify provision in a mainstream school.
+Such appeals should be referred to the First-tier Tribunal (Special Educational Needs and Disability), and can only be made within two months of the issuing of the final Plan.